-Even young kids are brand- and consumer-aware these days, so don't expect them to volunteer to scale back on their treats or activities right away.
-But if you want to encourage budgeting behavior, offer incentives to get kids on board.
+Even young kids are brand- and consumer-aware these days, so they might not be happy to keep scaling back on their treats or activities.
+To encourage budgeting behavior, offer incentives to get kids on board.

-Knowing what you want to say, what changes will be made — and how those changes will affect each child — can help make this a little easier.
+Knowing what you want to say, what changes will be made (or kept) — and how those changes will affect each child — can help make this a little easier.

 Ali is 6.
 Her best friend just got a new doll for her birthday — the expensive kind that you know you can't afford.
 Ali starts to whine, "I never get anything I want.
 It's not fair..."

-It's hard to keep your cool when you're working hard to keep the family afloat or stressed out because the bank has threatened foreclosure.
+It's hard to keep your cool when you're working hard to keep the family afloat or stressed out because the bills are piling up.
 Take a deep breath and stay calm.
 If necessary, tell your child that you'll talk about it later, then be sure to set aside time to do so.

 Remind yourself that it's OK to reject pleas and set limits.
 You're not depriving your children — you're teaching them important lessons about delaying gratification, earning treats and rewards, and how family finances work.
 After all, food and rent come before toys.